 Most quality recreational inflatable rafts are constructed from a thick, flexible PVC material.
 It is very difficult to put a hole in this material—I’ve never put a hole or tear in my Sea Eagle raft despite owning it for 15+ years.

 However, this fabric becomes less flexible below freezing.
 And the colder the temperature, the more brittle the fabric becomes.
-As such, you don’t want to use most of the recreational inflatable rafts in sub-freezing temperatures.
+Thus, you don’t want to use most recreational inflatable rafts in sub-freezing temperatures.

 The one notable exception to this temperature limitation is the NRS PackRaft, which is constructed from a thicker and different material, but which also has a higher price than other recreational rafts.